pemcg/mastering-automation-addendum-for-cloudforms-4.6/embedded_ansible_objects/chapter.md

 There is one `OrchestrationStackResource` object for each playbook that a job runs.
 Each object has a `resource_category` attribute of "job_play" and a `resource_status` attribute that indicates the play's status (i.e "successful")

-Example `name` attribute: "Acquire and Set an IP Address"
+Typical `name`: "Acquire and Set an IP Address"

 Useful Associations: `stack` (the job)